 The UPS parallel system consists of up to four single UPS of the same model.
 The parallel system does not require a centralized bypass.
-Instead the bypass of each UPS shares the load when the system transfers to the mains bypass supply.
+Instead, each UPS bypass shares the load when the system is transfered to the mains bypass supply.